krivenko/libcommute/README.md

   // The following 'factory' functions make quantum operators with
-  // statically typed indices and real coefficients. using static_indices::real::c_dag; // Create an electron using static_indices::real::c;     // Destroy an electron using static_indices::real::n;     // Number of electrons using static_indices::real::a_dag; // Create a phonon using static_indices::real::a;     // Destroy a phonon
+  // statically typed indices and real coefficients. using static_indices::c_dag; // Create an electron using static_indices::c;     // Destroy an electron using static_indices::n;     // Number of electrons using static_indices::a_dag; // Create a phonon using static_indices::a;     // Destroy a phonon

   // Hopping terms of H
   for(auto spin : {"up", "down"}) {